President Kain looked up towards the screens covering almost the whole

 Lou.
-"Only an Amazon that covers the whole
+"Only an Amazon that form here looks like it covers the whole

 must still be asleep and dreaming?"

-euphoria vanished as they all lay back on their couches and prepared
+The euphoria vanished as they all lay back on their couches and prepared

 for the jolt.
-The roar of the jets shook the padding beneath them.
+The roar of the rockets shook the padding beneath them.

 "Fifty seconds," called Betty Lou over the sound.

-Betty Lou spoke there was a loud bang followed immediately by a sound
+As Betty Lou spoke there was a loud bang followed immediately by a sound

 like a few million fingers scraping over a blackboard.
-Then the view from one
+Then the view from

-there was a jerk, and the Vern rapidly slowed.
+Then there was a jerk, and the Vern rapidly slowed.
 Somewhere close they

 could hear tearing, snapping, and popping as the Vern came to an abrupt

 stop; followed by a lifting, and then a less violent drop to a gentle stop.
-The

-lay reclined, not moving, not speaking, just waiting for something else
+They lay reclined, not moving, not speaking, just waiting for something